kristelle97/MooneLandingPage/src/blog/posts/endometriosis-and-chronic-pain/endometriosis-and-fertility.md

 ---
-title: "Endometriosis and Fertility: Scientific Insights and Options"
+title: 'Endometriosis and Fertility: Scientific Insights and Options'
-description: "Learn how endometriosis affects fertility, the latest scientific insights, and available options for women trying to conceive."
+description: Learn how endometriosis affects fertility, the latest scientific insights, and available options for women trying to conceive.
 layout: post.njk
 date: 2024-06-09
+thumbnail: /img/posts/endometriosis-and-fertility:-scientific-insights-and-options.png
+alt: 'Illustration for Endometriosis and Fertility: Scientific Insights and Options'
 ---

 # Endometriosis and Fertility: Scientific Insights and Options